HKDngIT/HKDngIT/README.md

 - 👀 After years of theory in school, study and simple coding I want to finally put my know-how into use in the IT industry!
 - ✨ I have basic knowledge in Java, C and C++...
 - 😊 ... and in electrical science as well - I'm still a student at "Technische Hochschule Ulm"
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C# and refreshing my knowledge in HTML+CSS...
 - 😄 Pronouns: He/ Him
 - ⭐ Main goal is to grow my knowledge and add more and more projects to my repositories